Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

 `source="demo_winlogs.csv"| top limit=10 user`

 - Then you can keep adding various components to the dashboard by selecting the "existing" dashboard.
 Note that the dashboards can also be edited

+- For each of the pannels you can select the